-Thirsty for change has been added to your bookmarks.
+Thirsty for change has been saved

 As primary providers, managers, and users of water, women are often in an ideal spot to help drive productive change in the design and maintenance of water systems, water distribution, and policymaking.
 What can be done to increase women’s involvement in water management?